 When the ceiling has been rolled with paint, the perimeter of the ceiling will need to be trimmed out with a paintbrush.
-A paintbrush can be used to trim around light fixture boxes that the roller could not reach (or vice versa).
-This is where a handheld paint cup comes in handy – I prefer cups with a magnet on the side to prevent the paintbrush from falling deep in the paint.
+A paintbrush can be used to trim around light fixture boxes that the roller could not fully reach.
+I prefer to use a small stepstool and a handheld paint cup with a magnet on the side to prevent the paintbrush from falling deep into the paint.

 Step 4 | Paint Crown Molding

 If you do not trust your steady hand, tape off the ceiling before you begin painting with the delicate surface Frogtape.
 This is a great option for beginner painters.
-Personally, I like to trim out the ceiling myself, especially when the trim and ceiling paint color are so similar.
+Personally, I like to trim out the ceiling myself, especially when the trim and ceiling paint colors are so similar.

-I am not as careful as I paint the lower portion of the crown molding because I know I will be painting the wall color over anything that goes on the drywall.
-For the trim paint color, I like to keep it simple with a standard white so I can reuse any leftover paint in other rooms of my house.
+I am not as careful as I paint the lower portion of the crown molding because I know I will be painting the wall color over anything that goes outside of the molding.
+For the trim paint color, I kept it simple with a standard white (semigloss) so I can reuse any leftover paint in other rooms of my house.

 Step 5 | Paint Remaining Trim

-I applied 2 coats of white paint and used a combination of the paintbrush and ultra-smooth small roller to apply the paint on the lower half of the wall.
+I applied 2 coats of white paint and used a combination of the paintbrush and ultra-smooth small roller to paint below the chair rail.
 Be careful with paint drips when you are painting decorative features and corners.

 Step 6 | Cut in the wall color

-I let the white trim paint cure overnight and then prepped the room for the dark gray wall color.
+Once the white trim paint cured overnight, I prepped the room for the dark gray wall color.
 To achieve a crisp straight line at the chair rail, I applied FrogTape on the painted white trim.

 I used the angled paintbrush to cut in around the doorways windows and ceiling.
 For best results, remove the tape while the paint is still wet.